GModModGod/Menu-Mods/lua_reference/hooks_reference.md

 NOTE: When in game, this hook will only be called when the pause menu is open.

 IMPORTANT: When running JavaScript inside a thinking hook, use "PageThink" instead.
-Otherwise, the JavaScript queue will grow faster than the code can be executed, resulting in gradually increasing lag.
+Otherwise, the JavaScript code will be added to the queue faster than it is run, resulting in gradually increasing lag.

 ### Initialize()

 Called when the main panel initializes.
 This can happen more than once.

+### OnLuaError(text, realm, name, id)

+Called when a Lua error occurs.
+Functionally equivalent to the regular "OnLuaError" gamemode hook.
+Works with errors that occur in the menu state.

+Arguments:

+- string text: The error message.
+- number realm: The realm (state) in which the error occurred.
+Does not seem to work currently.
+- string name: The name of the addon that caused the error.
+Will be an empty string if the addon is a legacy addon (not a .gma file).
+- string id: The Steam ID of the addon.
+Will be nil if the addon is a legacy addon (not a .gma file).